Celebrating stories that break down

 For podcasts, interactive online features, apps, interactive documentaries and other digital technologies that use creative and innovative techniques and content to extend knowledge and understanding of, and engagement with, mental ill health

-For a piece of media, including radio, digital or print, made by a student as part of a journalism or media course at a university or third level institute that deals with stories, topics or issues in, about or related to the mental health.
+For a piece of media, including radio, digital or print made by a student as part of a course at a university or third level institute, that deals with stories, topics or issues in, about or related to mental health.